2019 YOUTH TOUR DATES: TBA

-The Rural Electric Youth Tour is a group of more than one thousand high school juniors who visit Washington D.C., every June, year after year from all over America.
-They come because the people who lead electric cooperatives believe education is important-education about electric cooperatives and education about America.
+The Rural Electric Youth Tour is a group of more than 1,800 high school students who visit Washington D.C., every June from all over America.
+They com because the people who led electric cooperatives believe education is important-educating about electric cooperatives and education about America.

-Clarke-Washington EMC’s Youth Tour winners will join other students from rural electric cooperatives around Alabama, and fly to Washington D.C. for an all expense paid, week long trip every June
+The top two winners will have the opportunity to join other students around Alabama an fly to Washington D.C. for an all expense paid, week long trip.

 Must write a 250-500 word essay on the subject: TBA

 Essay should be typed and will not be returned to students.
 Students should write their school name followed by the last four digits of their social security number or their student number on the front page of their essay, NOT their name.
 This allows for anonymity when judges review each essay.

 Judges will select the top essayist to participate in the interview portion of the contest.
 Essay winners will then be notified.

 Essays must be turned in at each participating school on: Date TBA